afif25fradana/Felis-Shell-Modular-Dotfile/docs/quick-start.md

     ```

 2.  **Run the Installer:**
-    Execute the `install.sh` script.
-This script will safely back up your existing dotfiles before creating symlinks for Felis Shell and copying necessary files to their correct locations.
+    This script will back up your old dotfiles and then set up Felis Shell.

     ```bash
-    chmod +x install.sh # Ensure the installer script is executable ./install.sh
+    chmod +x install.sh # Make the script executable ./install.sh
     ```

-    The installer will guide you through the process.

-3.  **Configure Git (Optional but Recommended):**
+3.  **Set Up Your Git Info (Optional but Recommended):**
-    Update the `.gitconfig` with your personal information.
-This ensures your Git commits are correctly attributed.
+    Update the `.gitconfig` file with your name and email so your commits are attributed to you.

     ```bash
     cd ~/.dotfiles
-    nano .gitconfig # Edit with your personal information
+    nano .gitconfig # Add your personal info
     ```

 4.  **Reload Your Shell:**
-    Apply the changes by either opening a new terminal or sourcing your `.bashrc` file.
+    To see the changes, open a new terminal or run `source ~/.bashrc`.

     ```bash
     source ~/.bashrc
     ```

-## ✨ Next Steps
+## ✨ What's Next?

-*   Explore the [Features](../README.md#features) to see what Felis Shell can do.
+*   Check out the [Features](../README.md#features) to see all the cool stuff you can do.
-*   Dive into the [Architecture Overview](architecture.md) to understand how everything works.
+*   Learn [How It All Works](architecture.md) to understand the setup.
-*   Customize your setup by editing the files in `~/.dotfiles` (see [Installation and Advanced Setup](installation-and-setup.md)).
+*   Customize your new shell by editing the files in `~/.dotfiles`.